pumppituntti/pumppituntti.github.io/README.md

 # pumppituntti.github.io
-This is repository for my projects.
+This is repository of my training exercises and projects.

 Mostly HTML/CSS, but JavaScript (ECMAScript) also.